Shimazaki in the Land of Peace

 Shimazaki in the Land of Peace (平和の国の島崎へ, Heiwa no Kuni no Shimazaki e) is a Japanese manga series written by Gouten Hamada and illustrated by Takeshi Seshimo.
 It has been serialized in Kodansha's seinen manga magazine Morning since August 2022.

+Synopsis

+For thirty years, Shingo Shimazaki worked with the terrorist organization Revolutionary Army of the League for Economic Liberations.
+He was forced to join after surviving a terrorist attack at the age of nine and was subsequently trained and sent to various war zones.
+Now he has escaped, returned to Japan, and wants to finally lead a normal life.
+He tries to integrate into this new everyday life, but some seemingly ordinary tasks are difficult for him, and his Japanese is noticeably unusual.
+He tries to cope with all of this using the skills he acquired through military and espionage training.
+Some people help him, while others try to thwart his integration.

 Publication

 Written by Gouten Hamada and illustrated by Takeshi Seshimo, Shimazaki in the Land of Peace started in Kodansha's seinen manga magazine Morning on August 4, 2022.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on December 22, 2022.
-As of September 22, 2025, ten volumes have been released.
+As of July 22, 2026, thirteen volumes have been released.

 In March 2024, Kodansha USA announced that they had licensed the manga for print release, with the first volume set to be published in November of the same year.